MSRConnections/Azure-training-course/Content/Bots (Draft)/Microsoft Bot Framework HOL.md

 - Create an Azure Web App to host a bot
 - Create and configure a bot registration
-- Setup and configure a bot project
+- Set up and configure a bot project
 - Add conversation logic to a bot
 - Debug bot processes
 - Publish a bot for use with third-party channels